Jrmy-rbr/Jrmy-rbr.github.io/_posts/2020-06-12-first-post.md

 ### The model I have used

 In the following I will modtly describe my model in a graphical way.
-If you want to have some more mathematical details about my model, you can read the model section of [this](https://github.com/Jrmy-rbr/COVID-19-the-missing-ones/blob/master/final/draft/draft.pdf) document.
+If you want to have a bit more mathematical details about my model, you can read the model section of [this](https://github.com/Jrmy-rbr/COVID-19-the-missing-ones/blob/master/final/draft/draft.pdf) document.